nojaf/blog/content/blog/world-domination-part-one/index.md

 Because of [OriginalNotationWithParen](https://fsharp.github.io/fsharp-compiler-docs/reference/fsharp-compiler-syntaxtrivia-identtrivia.html#OriginalNotationWithParen) we can very efficiently restore the function name as `(+)`.

-This is very significant because beforehand, we needed to **check every identifier** within a file to determine **if they were an operator or not**.
+This is very significant because beforehand we needed to **check every identifier** within a file to determine **if it is an operator or not**.
 Identifiers are all over the place so this really is an immense performance boost.

-## No tokens, No cry
+## No Tokens, No Cry

-As allude with the concept of Trivia, not everything was present in the syntax tree.
+Talking about Trivia, not everything was present in the syntax tree.
 Originally, we also processed the tokens of each file.
 Inside these tokens were addition clues to what the user actually wrote.
 We needed to find these clues (`trivia`) and link them to the actual syntax tree nodes (`trivia nodes`).
-This was a tedious operation and it never really sparkled much joy.
+This was a tedious operation.

 Though we still have the concept of trivia, we don't need to process the tokens anymore to detect the missing pieces.
 The syntax tree carries enough information for us to extract the remaining trivia from source code.